jp7677/hellocoreclr/README.md

 dotnet run --project src/HelloCoreClrApp/HelloCoreClrApp.csproj
 ```

 to run the web server.
-Now open <http://localhost:5000/> in you favorite browser.
-Enjoy source maps in your browser when testing manually.

-If you want a dedicated front end server for testing you can additionally use
+Use

 ```bash
 npm run serve --prefix ui
 ```

-and open <http://localhost:3000/> in you browser.
+in a separate console to run the dedicated front end server.
+Open <http://localhost:3000/> in you browser.
+Enjoy!

 ### Development setup